brettinternet/brettinternet.github.io/content/poach/_index.md

 ### Step 2

-Email me at `poach@[this site's domain]` with details that I can review about the open job position.
+Email me at `poach@[this site's domain]` with details about the open job position for me to review.
 Include something that will identify your donation.

 ### Step 3